cypherbean-io/odin-recipes/README.md

 # odin-recipes
-This is my Recipes project for The Odin Project
+This repo is for my Recipes project